I’m hardly the first guy to ponder the end of television, merely the last.

 By the way, when we talk about The Age of Television, we are talking about sociology, not technology.
 Its novel aspect is that it combines Baby Boomers and Gen-Xers into one grouping, a leap of logic that is only possible in hindsight.
 In real time you would never view the two generations as primarily one and the same.
 Our generational identities were predicated on how un-like the other one we were.
-But future historians will look right past that flimsy pretense and see two quarreling siblings under the same MidCentury roof, appearing virtually indistinguishable together in our earnest pre-Information Age innocence.
+But future historians will look right past that flimsy pretense and see two quarreling siblings with a slight age difference under the same MidCentury roof, appearing virtually indistinguishable together in our earnest pre-Information Age innocence.

 What binds the Boomers and Xers together, and sets them apart from all others, is the primacy of television.
 Like Generation X, the Baby Boomers watched television, while their parents looked at television.

 The Baby Boomers couldn’t really conceive of the end of TV and, until that fall day in 2011, neither could I. Quite the opposite, in fact.
 Television was the most futuristic thing any of us had ever known.
 In an era defined by the liberating wonders of household electrical appliances–washer/dryers, refrigerators, vacuum cleaners, this device didn’t just do a chore, it rewired our brain circuitry; in many cases becoming our most reliable companion, imaginary best friend, babysitter, and surrogate parent, all in one.

 THE AGE OF TELEVISION: SHORTER THAN A HUMAN LIFESPAN